What Is Inflation?

 REtipster does not provide tax, investment, or financial advice.
 Always seek the help of a licensed financial professional before taking action.

-The impact of inflation is universal.
-It affects the prices of essential goods and services, such as housing, food, utilities, and medical care.
+Inflation impacts everything in an economy, including the prices of essential goods and services, such as housing, food, utilities, and medical care.
 Inflation also impacts non-essentials like luxury apparel, cosmetics, and jewelry.